-Solution A: To prepare 100 mL, add 5 g of sucrose and 50 mL of distilled or deionized water in a 125-mL Erlenmeyer flask.
+Solution A: To prepare 100 mL, add 2.5 g of dextrose and 2.5 g of levulose to 50 mL of distilled or deionized water in a final volume of 100 mL with distilled or deionized water.

+125-mL Erlenmeyer flask.
 Add 0.6 g of tartaric acid.
-Heat the solution to a boil for approximately 10 minutes-this ensures that the solid is completely dissolved.
+Heat the solution to a boil until the solid is completely dissolved.
 Allow the solution to cool.
 Add 10 mL of ethyl alcohol as a stabilizer.
-Dilute the solution to a final volume of 100 mL with distilled or deionized water.
-Solution B: To prepare 50 mL, dissolve 4.0 g of silver nitrate and 6.0 g of ammonium nitrate in 50 mL of distilled or deionized water.
+Dilute the solution to a dilute to a final volume of 50 mL with distilled or deionized water.

+Solution B: To prepare 50 mL, dissolve 4.0 g of silver nitrate in 30 mL of distilled or deionized water.
+Once dissolved, solved, dilute to a final volume of 50 mL with distilled or deionized water.

+Solution C: To prepare 50 mL, dissolve 6.0 g of ammonium nitrate in 30 mL of distilled or deionized water.
 Once dissolved, dilute to a final volume of 100 mL with distilled or deionized water.
-Solution C: To prepare 100 mL, dissolve 10 g of sodium hydroxide in 75 mL of distilled or deionized water.
-Once dissolved, dilute to a final volume of 100 mL with distilled or deionized water.
 Caution: Heat is generated when sodium hydroxide and water are mixed.
 Prepare this solution in an ice-water bath.

+Solution D: To prepare 100 mL, dissolve 10 g of sodium hydroxide in 75 mL of distilled or deionized water.
+Once dis-